ironhack-labs/lab-mongoose-movies/README.md

 At this point, we have implemented all the basic CRUD actions for the Celebrity model in our app.
 Nice work!

-Now that we've done all this good work, it's time to do it all over again, but for the Movie model.
+Now that we've done all this good work, it's time to do it all over again, but for the `Movie` model.
 After all, what's the point of having all these celebrities if we can't make up fake movies to cast them in?

 We are going to create a `Movie` model and implement all the same CRUD actions for this model as well.
 Don't worry, it's really much easier the second time around.

-## Iteration #7: The `movie` model
+## Iteration #7: The `Movie` model

-Now when we've started all this good work, let's keep up strong and build all the routes for the *movie* model.
-But first, let's create the *movie* model.
+Now when we've started all this good work, let's keep up strong and build all the routes for the `Movie` model.
+But first, let's create the `Movie` model.

-The `movie` model should have:
+The `Movie` model should have:
 - `title` - String
 - `genre` - String
 - `plot` - String